data-dependent/osrs-guides/skilling.md

 In most skilling examples, which skilling action occurs when the skilling timer goes off is determined through what we're interacting with.
 We can only interact with one entity (object, item, npc, or player) at a time.

 A first example of the use of the skilling tick can be found in woodcutting, which standardly is a 4 tick action.
 Let's set the stage: suppose that the global tick counter is 998 and the skilling tick is 900.
 This roughly means that 98 ticks have passed since we've completed our last skilling action.
- - On global tick 998, let's say we click a reachable tree while there's one tile between our character and the tree.
+ - On global tick 998, we click a reachable tree while there's one tile between our character and the tree.
- - Then, on global tick 999, our click is processed in client input where our interaction entity is set to the tree; later in the tick, during our turn, we move one tile to be adjacent to the tree.
+ - On global tick 999, our click is processed in client input where our interaction entity is set to the tree; later in the tick, during our turn, we move one tile to be adjacent to the tree.
  - On global tick 1000, during our turn, we interact with the tree, and, since our skilling tick is less than the global tick counter, our skilling tick is set to 1003.
 (Put differently, this sets the skilling timer to 3 or delays the skilling timer by 4.)
+ - On global ticks 1001, we interact with the tree during our turn largely with no effect.
- - On global ticks 1001 and 1002, we interact with the tree during our turn largely with no effect.
+ - On global ticks 1002, we interact with the tree during our turn largely with no effect.
  - On global tick 1003, which is the value of the skilling tick, our interaction with the tree during our turn produces a roll.
 If the roll succeeds, we get a log and there's a possibility of the tree falling.

 ### Early examples